title: Apache Mesos - Multiple Disks layout: documentation

 creating persistent volumes frameworks can decide

-whether to use specific disks by examining the source
+whether to use specific disks by examining the source field on the disk

 resources offered.